 32. New Bible

-A Bible can be a really special gift for somone with cancer, especially if you put a handwritten note on the inside cover.
-Another idea is to highlight Bible verses about hope and healing.
+A Bible can be a really special gift for someone with cancer, especially if you put a handwritten note on the inside cover.
+Go the extra mile and highlight Bible verses about hope and healing.
+This will send a lot of possitive messages for cancer patients.

 33. Worship songs

-It's not as easy to gift music these days, but you can always get your friend a gift card to a streaming music service like Spotify, Amazon Music, Apple Music or Pandora (bonus points if you suggest a few great albums or make a playlist of songs).
+It's not as easy to gift music these days, but you can always get your friend a gift card to a streaming music service like Spotify, Amazon Music, Apple Music or Pandora (bonus points if you suggest a few great albums or make a playlist of songs for them).
 Or, if you are looking for a quick, free way to encourage them with music, send texts with links to YouTube videos with inspirational and encouraging songs.
+This is a free option that can mean a lot.

 Sometimes patients need short, quick things to read that will inspire them and boost their faith.
 There's a devotional for everything these days—men, women, cancer patients, caregivers, dog lovers, chocolate lovers and more.
 One great devotional to consider is The Waiting Room and if it's Christmastime, check out my devotional, Unexpected.